 - Fire safety risk assessment

-Students will be able to complete a fire safety risk assessment of a workplace.
+Learners will be able to complete a fire safety risk assessment of a workplace.
 In particular, to:

 - Identify fire hazards in the workplace